KasRoudra2/VidPhisher/README.md

-  -h, --help                           Show this help message and exit -o OPTION, --option OPTION           Index of the template -p PORT, --port PORT                 Port of VidPhisher's Server (Default: 8080) -t TYPE, --type TYPE                 Type of media (video or audio or screen) -T TUNNELER, --tunneler TUNNELER     Name of the tunneler for url shortening -d DIRECTORY, --directory DIRECTORY  Directory where images will be saved -s DURATION, --duration DURATION     Duration of media (Default: 5000(ms)) --update(-u), --no-update (-nu)      Check for update (Default: true)
+  -h, --help                           Show this help message and exit -o OPTION, --option OPTION           Index of the template -p PORT, --port PORT                 Port of VidPhisher's Server (Default: 8080) -t TYPE, --type TYPE                 Type of media (video or audio or screen, Default: video) -T TUNNELER, --tunneler TUNNELER     Name of the tunneler for url shortening (Default: cloudflared) -d DIRECTORY, --directory DIRECTORY  Directory where images will be saved -s DURATION, --duration DURATION     Duration of media (Default: 5000(ms)) --update(-u), --no-update (-nu)      Check for update (Default: true)